iriven/PhpFormGenerator/README.md

 ```
 ##### Example

-PhpFormBuilder provides a fluent method of form creation, allowing you to do:
+PhpFormGenerator provides a fluent method of form creation, allowing you to do:

 ```php
     $form->Open(['method'=>'post'])